The Believer (2001 film): Plot

 The story haunts him, and he imagines himself as the Nazi.
 Later that night, Daniel and the gang break into a synagogue, vandalize it, and plant a time bomb under the pulpit.
 They also tear, trample, and spit on a Torah scroll, though Daniel protests.
-After they leave, Daniel takes the scroll and a tallit katan (a small Jewish prayer cloth) with him.
+After they leave, Daniel takes the scroll and a tallit katan with him.
 The next morning, the neo-Nazis hear on the news that the bomb failed to go off.
 Back in his cabin, Daniel puts on the tallit under his shirt and performs a combination of the Nazi salute and a Hagbaha.

 Drake approaches him with a plan to kill Manzetti.
 Outside a temple, Daniel fires at him but misses.
 Drake discovers the tallit and realizes that he is a Jew, so Daniel shoots him and escapes.
 He continues to meet with Lina and Curtis, who want to start an above-ground movement to bring fascism into the political mainstream, inviting Jews, blacks, and liberals.
 Daniel reluctantly agrees to help them raise funds.
 At the meetings that follow, Daniel first charms, then enrages, their potential donors with his intellectual games, leading to his expulsion.
 When news breaks that Manzetti was killed, Lina suspects Daniel, since he proposed the assassination, but Drake is the real killer.

 Carla comforts Daniel and they sleep together at his home.
-When she sees the stolen Torah, she asks Daniel to teach her Hebrew, ostensibly for intellectual reasons.
+When she sees the stolen Torah, she asks Daniel to teach her Hebrew.
 He soon runs into an old friend and his fiancée, Stuart and Miriam, who invite him to a Rosh Hashanah service, assuming that he is an anti-racist skinhead.
 When Daniel arrives, another old friend calls him out as a racist skinhead.
 As he is leaving, Miriam, who works for the District Attorney, tells him that half of the people in Lina's meetings are informants for the D.A.
 She asks Daniel to record conversations at a meeting so she can help him with possible charges stemming from the Manzetti killing, but he refuses.

 As Yom Kippur approaches, Daniel calls Miriam and insists on taking Stuart's place leading the Ne'ila service at the bimah on Yom Kippur.
 He and his friends plant a new bomb under the temple's pulpit even though they find it reinforced, limiting the explosion.
 When Daniel takes the pulpit the next day, he is shocked to see Carla in the congregation.
 He again imagines himself in the story the Holocaust survivor told him, this time as both the Nazi and the Jew.
 With minutes to go, Daniel stops and tells everyone to get out because there is a bomb, but refuses to leave himself.